Estimating the drivers of urban economic complexity and their connection to economic performance: Results

-We then assess whether our measure of the complexity of industries is consistent with our notion of ``difficulty''.
-We define ``occupational effective diversity'' as the exponential of Shannon's entropy, based on the share of employment across occupations per industry.
-That is, if $p_{f,o}=E_{f,o}/\sum_{o} E_{f,o}$, then the occupational effective diversity is $d_f=\exp\left\{-\sum_o p_{f,o}\ln(p_{f,o})\right\}$ (see \cite{jost2006entropy,jost2007partitioning} for a review of effective diversity measures, and see Appendix~\ref{app:datasources} for the source of occupation-industry data).
-The measure of geographical ubiquity is analogous to above's measure of industrial diversity for cities.
-That is, $u_f = \sum_c \mathbf{1}_{\left\{LQ_{c,f}>1\right\}}$ (e.g., see \cite{HidalgoHausmann2009}).
+Next, we assess whether our estimate of the complexity of industries is consistent with our notion of ``difficulty''.
+Thus, we compare our estimates with a measure of occupational diversity on the one hand, and with a measure of geographical concentration on the other.
+We define ``occupational effective diversity'' based on the shares of employment across occupations per industry, computing it by taking the exponential of Shannon's entropy.
+That is, if $p_{f,o}=E_{f,o}/\sum_{o} E_{f,o}$ is the U.S. national share of employment of occupation $o$ in industry $f$, then the occupational effective diversity is $d_f=\exp\left\{-\sum_o p_{f,o}\ln(p_{f,o})\right\}$ (see \citep{jost2006entropy,jost2007partitioning,van2019diversity}, and electronic supplementary material~D for the source of occupation-industry data).
+The measure of geographical concentration, ``ubiquity'', is analogous to above's measure of industrial diversity for cities.
+That is, $u_f = \sum_c \mathbf{1}_{\left(LQ_{c,f}>1\right)}$ (e.g., see \cite{HidalgoHausmann2009}).

 Figure~\ref{Fig_associations_inds}A shows that many financial and manufacturing-related industries have scores that are above the average.
 Interestingly, ``Performing arts and spectator sports'' appears in ranking 17, above industries like ``Computer and electronics'' or ``Plastics and rubber products'' manufacturing.
 The least complex industries, not unsurprisingly, are some common service industries, with ``Food services and drinking places'' at the bottom of all.